Air Mauritius Flight Delay Compensation and Reimbursement for Cancelled Flights

 Right to Care

-Right to Care relates to a specific aspect of EU Regulation 261/2004, which establishes regulations on assistance and compensation to passengers in cases of denied boarding, flight cancellations, or long delays.
+Right to Care refers to a specific aspect of EU Regulation 261/2004, which establishes standard rules on compensation and assistance to passengers in the event of long delays, denied boarding, or flight cancellations.

-The “Right to Care” under EU261/2004 requires airlines to provide certain assistance and services to passengers experiencing significant delays or cancellations.
+The “Right to Care” under EU261 obliges airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

-• Snacks and beverages appropriate to the waiting time
+• Meals and drinks appropriate to the waiting time

 • Hotel accommodation if an overnight stay becomes necessary